 His parents, twin brothers, Leland Ludlow and Louis Ludlow, Jr., three sisters, Rose Brown, Eileen Beckstead and Lillian "Muggie" Kelly, all passed away previously.

 The Ludlow Family would like to extend a special thank you to the staff at Samaritan Summit Village for their compassion and kindness.

 Arrangements are with Frederick Bros.
 Funeral Home, Theresa, NY.

 In lieu of flowers, the family requests donations to the funeral home by clicking on the Donate Now button (https://frederickbrosfuneralhome.com/tribute/details/757/Kenneth-Ludlow/obituary.html) to the right, to help cover family expenses.
 Those who donate can write an expression of sympathy for the family which can be found by clicking on the Condolences tab above or one can remain anonymous.
 We thank you in advance for any and all help in the family's time of need.

 Condolences may be made online at www.frederickbrosfuneralhome.com.

-To plant a tree in memory of Kenneth Ludlow, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Kenneth Ludlow, please visit our Tree Store

 It is our belief that the funeral profession is not only an occupation, but a calling, and that service is more than thick carpet, shiny hearses and expensive advertising.
 It’s about experience, commitment and trust.